pea-nut-z/eMarketplace/readme.md

 ### Road blocks

 The app was meant to operate on an iOS device.
 However, as I have mentioned Expo does not support viewers on iOS (I goofed,I know!).
-I will be fixing bugs that occur when viewing on an Android device/emulator.
+I will be fixing incompatibilities that occur when viewing on an Android device/emulator.

+_Updates_
+All known incompatibilities have been fixed.